macreiben-dev/rfactor2-hosting-tools/README.md

 - Grab **ServerUnlock.bin**
 - Send it to the dedicated server computer

-### On the dedicated server computer
+## On the dedicated server computer

-- Copy it to the dedicated server UserData folder - replacing the existing one
+- Copy **ServerUnlock.bin** to the dedicated server UserData folder - **replacing the existing one**.

-### How to check keys are ok ?
+## How to check keys are ok ?

 - Launch mod manager using the generated shortcut
-- OK: title should have keys loaded
+- OK: **title** should have "**keys loaded**"

+# Make DLCs available to the dedicated server

+SteamCMD has downloaded the items from the workshop, but they are not installed in the dedicated server yet.

+## Copy the DLCs to the dedicated server

+- Copy [copy-dlc-to-packages.ps1](./installation-scripts/copy-dlc-to-packages.ps1) to the dedicated server computer
+- Set SteamCMDFolder and ServerInstallationDirectory
+- Launch the script

+## Install the DLCs on the dedicated server

+- Launch mod manager, and ensure you see "keys loaded" in the title
+- Select the DLCs you want to install
+- Click install

+The workshop item are downloaded as rfcmp file in the steamCMD content folder.
+The script recursively copy them to the Packages folder of the dedicated server installation.

-## Create serie on the dedicated server
+# Create a serie on the dedicated server

-!!!
-Work in progress here  !!!

-### Open MAS2 utility
+## Open MAS2 utility

-#### First time setup
+### First time setup

-- Click on the 4th icon on the toolbar "Set package directory"
+- On the **toolbar**, click on the **4th icon from the left**, "Set package directory"
-- In the game installation folder select the package folder
+- Select the **dedicated server Packages folder**

-#### Create the package
+### Create the package

 - Click on the 6th icon on the toolbar to create a package
 - Click on "Create New Mod Package"